mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *ReportsData) SetTheme(v string)
 ```

-SetTheme gets a reference to the given datadog.NullableString and assigns it to the Theme field.
+SetTheme gets a reference to the given common.NullableString and assigns it to the Theme field.

 <a name="ReportsData.SetThemeNil"></a>
 ### func \(\*ReportsData\) [SetThemeNil](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_reports_data.go#L403>)